opengovsg/opendoc-state-courts-practice-directions/Appendices.md

 > the claimant may commence an action in Court directly and all proceedings (if any) before FIDReC shall be abated forthwith, unless the Court otherwise directs.

-14. **Costs sanctions for non-compliance with requirement to lodge the claim/continue with proceedings at FIDReC**
+### 14. Costs sanctions for non-compliance with requirement to lodge the claim/continue with proceedings at FIDReC

 14.1 Where the claimant in a case to which paragraph 12.1 of this protocol applies, has commenced an action in Court, the Court in exercising its discretion as to costs, shall have regard to the following, where applicable: